How much does an office chair cost? Another way to pose this question is…

 Do you value your ability to stand up, to walk, to run, to be mobile?
 If so, then how much do you really value your spine?

-Humans are built to stand upright.
+Humans have evolved to stand upright.
 Our heart and cardiovascular system work more effectively this way.

 There are many ways in which incidental exercise and better health can be promoted in the workplace and I will detail that in another article however as sitting is likely to remain the major posture for office workplaces across Australia, the quality of your office chairs is critical and a cost on which scrimping should not be an option.

-If you have just signed a lease for 5 years and your staff will be sitting at their workstations or desks 5 days a week 8 hours a day, then don’t expect that a cheap, imported chair is going to do the job.
+If you have just signed a lease for 5 years and your staff will be sitting at their workstations or desks 5 days a week 8 hours a day.
+A cheap imported chair is not going to do the job.

 So how much is the minimum spend for an office chair?

-There is not a “one size fits all” answer to this question.
-Many aspects including but not limited to the following must be considered;
+There is not a “one size fits all” answer to this question you need to consider the following;

 - The role of the person using the chair